Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Conclusion

-We conclude with some open problems and future directions of research: \begin{itemize} \item In \cite{HanVir2022}, Hannula and Virtema established that definability in the so-called \emph{probabilistic inclusion logic} $\mathrm{FO}(\approx)$ can be reformulated in linear programming.
-It remains as an open problem, what is the precise fragment of linear programming that corresponds to probabilistic inclusion logic (similar to the results in Table \ref{table:exp}). \item Can (conditional) probabilistic independence atoms be expressed in $\PCO$?
-We conjecture the negative in line with \cite[Proposition 26]{HanVir2022}, that establish that it is not expressible in $\mathrm{FO}(\approx)$ (however the proof there relies on the use of quantifiers). \item How can our results be extended to cover infinite vocabularies?
-Here one might need to extend the languages with quantifiers ranging over data values. \item Is there a finitary logic that is in some sense expressively complete with respect to all classes of causal multiteams? \end{itemize} Our characterisation results cover only logics that express linear properties of data.
+Analogous to the folklore result that the logic $L_{\infty\omega}$ can define all classes of finite structures, it was shown in \cite{BarSan2024} that the same holds for $\PCO^\omega$ with respect to all classes of causal multiteams that are closed under \emph{rescaling} and have the \emph{empty multiteam property}.
+This essentially amounts to full expressive power if the probabilities are given a non-frequentist interpretation.
+While any logic that is expressively complete in this sense is uncountable, it is an interesting task to identify more expressive finitary languages.
+We describe some future directions of research: \begin{itemize} \item Can (conditional) probabilistic independence atoms be expressed in $\PCO$?
+We conjecture the negative in line with \cite[Proposition 26]{HanVir2022}, which establishes that they are not expressible in $\mathrm{FO}(\approx)$, the \emph{probabilistic inclusion logic} of \cite{HanHirKonKulVir2019} (although the proof in \cite{HanVir2022} relies on the use of quantifiers). \item How can our results be extended to cover infinite signatures?
+Here one might need to extend the languages with quantifiers ranging over data values. \item Our characterizations cover only logics that express linear properties of data.
 Can we generalize our results if some natural source of multiplication, such as conditional probabilistic independence or the conditional comparison atoms, are added to the logics?
-It was shown by Hannula et al. \cite{HKBV2020} that the so-called \emph{probabilistic independence logic} is equiexpressive with a variant of existential second-order logic that has access to addition and multiplication of reals.

-Finally, a promising direction for future work would be to study temporal causal inference (see e.g., \cite{Kleinberg11}) via (probabilistic) temporal logics by generalising \emph{temporal team semantics} introduced by Krebs et al. \cite{KrebsMV018} and further developed by Gutsfeld et al. \cite{GutsfeldMOV22}.
+It was shown by Hannula et al. \cite{HKBV2020} that the so-called \emph{probabilistic independence logic} is equiexpressive with a variant of existential second-order logic that has access to addition and multiplication of reals. \item Finally, a promising direction for future work would be to study temporal aspects of causal inference (see e.g., \cite{Kleinberg11}) via (probabilistic) temporal logics by generalising the \emph{temporal team semantics} introduced by Krebs et al. \cite{KrebsMV018} and further developed by Gutsfeld et al. \cite{GutsfeldMOV22}.\looseness=-1 \end{itemize}